Q: I am signed up for the self-paced Development Fundamentals (Mule 4). What exactly is covered in this course?

 - Install Advanced REST Client (ARC) (from here) and/or Postman (from here)

-Q: I heard that Studio now includes necessary JDK, so do I still need to do all the steps mentioned above?
+Q: I heard that Anypoint Studio now includes the necessary JDK, so do I still need a stand-alone Java?

 Q: Is that it, or is there anything else I should worry about before starting the class?